-UniCredit Bank Austria survey on investment behavior in Austria:
+UniCredit Bank Austria survey on investment behaviour in Austria:

 Austrians are very cautious about securities investments